Back to StorageRadar

 largest_query

-For the most recent scan, show disk usage grouped by owner (groupBy=owner).
-What share of space is mine vs system?
+For the most recent scan, show disk usage grouped by owner.
+What share of space is mine versus system?
 Explain the breakdown.

-You get: User/system aggregates — a clear separation of "my data" vs macOS files.
+User and system aggregates for a clear separation of your data versus macOS files.

 08 List saved snapshots